daos-stack/daos/docs/admin/troubleshooting.md

 #### ndctl list command on clean system.
 Please refer the [ndctl-list](https://docs.pmem.io/ndctl-user-guide/ndctl-man-pages/ndctl-list) command guide for more details about the command options.

-Total Sixteen PCMEM connected to single system.
-Eight NVDIMM is connected to single socket (reference "ipmctl show -topology" section under ipmctl).
+Total Sixteen PMem connected to single system.
+Eight PMem DIMMs are connected to single socket (reference "ipmctl show -topology" section under ipmctl).
 The SCM modules are typically configured in AppDirect interleaved mode.
-They are thus presented to the operating system as a single PMEM namespace per socket (in fsdax mode).
+They are thus presented to the operating system as a single PMem namespace per socket (in fsdax mode).

 * -M : Include Media Error
 ```